tychosoft/moderncli/FEATURES.md

 often would also be used with socket.hpp for servers or useful utility functions.
 Being stand-alone it could be combined with other kinds of C++ networking libraries easily without a lot of overlap.

-## secure.hpp

-Secure socket support (ssl) as C++ streams.
-This is based on the streams class, but, of course must be linked with libssl to use.

 ## strings.hpp